gshlok/SearchStory/README.md

 ## How It Works

-The application visualizes the binary search algorithm through a samurai-themed narrative:
+The application visualizes both binary and linear search algorithms through a samurai-themed narrative:

+### Binary Search
 1. **The Setup**: A samurai faces a line of wooden planks (array elements) arranged in increasing order
 2. **The Quest**: The samurai seeks a specific plank height (target value)
 3. **The Technique**: Instead of checking every plank, the samurai uses binary search: